-People's shopping patterns may be influenced by:
+People shop in certain places, at certain times due to:

-Time: Shoppers may choose certain stores because they can get in and out quickly.

-Prices: Some shoppers choose a store because of the low prices, double coupons, or bonus bucks.
-These shoppers are known as bargain hunters.

-Convenience: Location plays a large role in where some shoppers choose to buy.
-The prices may not be the lowest in town, but the store is in a location that is more convenient to the consumer.

-Service: Courteous and friendly staff that deliver excellence service is the reason why many people shop where they do.

-Status: Prestige or status is important to some shoppers who need reassurance about their taste or need to be seen in the right place.

-Credit: The ability to use a store credit card or to cash checks persuades some shoppers to shop where they do.

-Individuality: Unique, unusual, or rare items influence some people to seek out certain places that are normally out but that satisfy their desire for these products.
+- Time: Shoppers may choose certain stores because they can get in and out quickly. - Prices: Some shoppers choose a store because of the low prices, double coupons, or bonus bucks.
+These shoppers are known as bargain hunters. - Convenience: Location plays a large role in where some shoppers choose to buy.
+The prices may not be the lowest in town, but the store is in a location that is more convenient to the consumer. - Service: Courteous and friendly staff that deliver excellence service is the reason why many people shop where they do. - Status: Prestige or status is important to some shoppers who need reassurance about their taste or need to be seen in the "right" place. - Credit: The ability to use a store credit card or to cash checks persuades some shoppers to shop where they do. - Individuality: Unique, unusual, or rare items influence some people to seek out certain places that are normally out but that satisfy their desire for these products.

-Sample Comparison Chart:

-Do's and Don't When Shopping
+Sources of Information on Products